unidoc/unioffice/README.md

 ### Consulting ###

 Baliance also offers consulting services related to enhancing the gooxml library on a case by case basis.
-Please contact sales@baliance.com for a quote if interested.
+Please contact consulting@baliance.com if interested.